 Blisters are a very common complaint in both the general population and also the athlete.
 This study's aim is to determine whether applying paper tape (an inexpensive and common component of most foot care kits) to the foot of endurance runners prevents the frequency and severity of friction blisters.

-- Presence or absence of blisters [ Time Frame: 1 week ]
+- Count of Participants With Blisters [ Time Frame: 1 week ]

 ||December 2011 (Final data collection date for primary outcome measure)

 Experimental: All Participants